-Stainback, Raymond - President/CEO and Owner - 20+ years in financial aid and managing schools Certified as Director by the Bureau for Private Postsecondary Education Completed the Fundamentals of Federal Student Aid Administration training workshop and certified by the Department of Education

-Attended yearly financial aid training workshop and certified by the American Association of Cosmetology Schools

-Sas, Melanie - Financial Aid Director and Accountant - 10+ years experience Associate in Applied Science - Accounting, Brookhaven College - Texas

-Attended yearly financial aid training workshop and certified by the American Association of Cosmetology Schools and various loan servicers

-Completed the Fundamentals of Federal Student Aid Administration training workshop and certified by the Department of Education

-Wright, Blanca - Financial Aid Officer and Office Manager- 15+ years experience

-Business Administration - Pan America University, TX

-General - MiraCosta Community College, CA

-Attended yearly financial aid training workshop and certified by the American Association of Cosmetology Schools and various loan servicers

-Completed the Fundamentals of Federal Student Aid Administration training workshop and certified by the Department of Education Completed H&R Block Income Tax Course

-Carter, Megan - Financial Aid Officer and Accounting Assistant -5+ years experience Associate in Arts - Nursing, MiraCosta College - California Completed Federal Student Aid Coach Online training by the Department of Education, various loan servicers

-Mateo, Libby - Registrar - 10+ years experience

-Attended training workshops by the American Association of Cosmetology Schools Attended Euphora Salon Coordinator Business Class

-Russell, Talitha - Compliance Coordinator/Title IX Coordinator -5+ years experience Completed Workshop with National Accrediting Commission of Career Arts & Sciences (NACCAS) Attended training workshops by the American Association of Cosmetology Schools Licensed Cosmetologist since 2003

-Wightman, Erika - Daytime Receptionist - 15+ years experience Licensed Cosmetologist

-Carlin, Kathy - Evening Receptionist - 50+ years experience

-Lopez, Yasmin - Daytime Receptionist - 5+ years experience

-Licensed Cosmetologist
+NAME TITLE EXPERIENCE Raymond Stainback President/CEO and Owner Ray has 20+ years of experience in financial aid and managing schools including.
+He is certified as Director by the Bureau for Private Postsecondary Education.
+He has completed the Fundamentals of Federal Student Aid Administration training workshop.
+He attends workshops for financial aid training, the Bureau for Private Postsecondary Education, American Association of Cosmetology Schools, and with the National Accrediting Commission of Career Arts & Sciences (NACCAS).
+Melanie Sas Financial Aid Director and Accountant Melanie has 14+ years of experience and has an Associate Degree in Applied Science - Accounting from Brookhaven College - Texas.
+She attends workshops for financial aid training, the Bureau for Private Postsecondary Education, American Association of Cosmetology Schools and various loan servicers.
+She has completed the Fundamentals of Federal Student Aid Administration training workshop.
+Blanca Wright Financial Aid Officer and Office Manager Blanca has 20+ years of experience and studied Business Administration at Pan America University, TX and MiraCosta College, CA. She attends workshops for financial aid training, American Association of Cosmetology Schools and various loan servicers.
+She has completed H&R Block Income Tax Course.
+Megan Carter Financial Aid Officer and Accounting Assistant Megan has 5+ years of experience and has an Associate Degree in Nursing from MiraCosta College, CA. She has completed Federal Student Aid Coach Online training by the Department of Education as well as from various loan servicers.
+Alexandria Baltas Admissions Advisor Alexandria has 14+ years of experience and is also a Licensed Esthetician.
+She has experience in office management.
+Danielle Wiedmaier Registrar Danielle has 23+ years of experience and is also a Licensed Cosmetologist.
+She has over 14 years of experience as a Cosmetology Instructor as well as Admissions Experience.
+Talitha Russell Compliance Coordinator/ Title IX Coordinator Talitha has 15+ years of experience and is also a licensed Cosmetologist.
+She attends workshops with the Bureau for Private Postsecondary Education, American Association of Cosmetology Schools and with the National Accrediting Commission of Career Arts & Sciences (NACCAS).
+Kathy Carlin Front Desk Coordinator Kathy has 50+ years of experience.
+Lydia Camacho Front Desk Coordinator Lydia has 15+ years of experience.